hwameistor/hwameistor/docs/docs/quick_start/install/storage_pool.md

   VG UUID               jJ3s7g-iyoJ-c4zr-3Avc-3K4K-BrJb-A5A5Oe
 ```

-## Set up storage pool during deployment
+## Set up a storage pool during deployment

 A storage pool can be configured during HwameiStor deployment by setting the same `storageNodes` parameter as shown in the below example:

 ```console
 $ helm install hwameistor ./hwameistor \